yunusyb/webdev-vagrant/README.md

 Usage
 ==============

 * To start up the virtual machine, run "vagrant up" in the same directory as the Vagrantfile config file.
-As soon as it's booted you should be able to hit http://10.10.10.10 and see a placeholder index page.
+As soon as it's booted you should be able to hit http://localhost:8080 and see whatever is in the {reporoot}/htdocs directory.
 * To access the virtual machine, run "vagrant ssh".
 That will log you into the virtual machine as the user "vagrant".
 * To shut the machine down, run "vagrant halt".
 This gracefully shuts the machine down, retaining whatever changes you've made.
 * To delete the virtual machine, run "vagrant destroy".
 This will completely erase the virtual machine and delete any changes you've made.